Eliza Fletcher: Police find body in search for missing Memphis teacher

 After a body was found on Monday, local media reported many officers from multiple government agencies descending on the scene, with a police helicopter circling the area.

-According to Fox News, police blocked off an area with a radius of at least one mile as a crime scene, near an abandoned elementary school and less than a mile from where a witness told police they had seen Mr Abston cleaning blood out of an SUV that matched the one seen in surveillance footage.
+According to Fox News, police blocked off an area with a radius of at least one mile as a crime scene, near an abandoned elementary school and less than a mile from where a witness told police they had seen Mr Abston vigorously cleaning an SUV that matched the one seen in surveillance footage.

+Mr Abston was only 16 years old when he and another man kidnapped a prosecutor named Kemper Durand at gunpoint, forced him into his car’s trunk, and then tried to make him withdraw money from an ATM at a gas station.

+Convicted with kidnapping and aggravated robbery in 2001, Mr Abston served 19 years of his 24 year sentence before being released in November 2020, aged 36.

 Register for free to continue reading